markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 of the Matter device example to learn how Bluetooth LE advertising is enabled for the given example.

-### Step 3: Make sure the network is set up
+### Step 3: Make sure the IP network is set up

-To follow the next steps, the Thread or Wi-Fi network must be up and running.
+To follow the next steps, the IP network must be up and running.
 For instance, the Thread network can be established using [OpenThread Border Router](https://openthread.io/codelabs/openthread-border-router#0).